-Until 2008, the Home Office had a seven-year policy for children, under which it was presumed that a child who had spent seven years in the UK should not be removed unless there were other significant factors to consider, such as the child’s parent having a serious criminal conviction.
+Until 2008, the Home Office had a seven-year policy for children, under which a child who had spent seven years in the UK generally would not be removed unless there were other significant factors to consider, such as the child’s parent having a serious criminal conviction.

-Although that policy no longer exists, the “seven years” factor is still considered in family cases and can be found in the Immigration Rules, Appendix FM.
+Although that policy no longer exists, the “seven years” factor is still considered in family cases and can be found in the Appendix FM immigration rules.

-- that child is a British citizen or has lived in the UK for at least seven years immediately prior to the application; and
+- that the child has lived in the UK for at least seven years immediately prior to the application (not counting any time in prison); and

 - it would be unreasonable to expect the child to leave the UK.